 The fundamental shift in web interaction is moving from navigation to execution.
 Clicking a button is a human gesture; calling a function is a machine command.

-Google formalized this with WebMCP in Chrome 146 (Chrome Developers Blog, February 2026).
+Google and Microsoft are formalizing this with WebMCP — today a W3C Community Group draft with a flag-gated preview in Chrome 146 Canary (Search Engine Land, February 2026).
 WebMCP reframes the website from a document repository into a callable API endpoint.
 Instead of scraping visible elements, autonomous agents interact with defined functions — retrieving data, submitting requests, or initiating transactions directly.

-The efficiency gains are substantial.
-WebMCP reduces computational overhead by 67% compared to legacy screen scraping (Forbes, February 2026).
-The underlying Model Context Protocol already has over 10,000 active servers and 97 million monthly SDK downloads (Anthropic, January 2026), while Google and Shopify announced the Universal Commerce Protocol (UCP) at NRF in January 2026, backed by 20+ endorsers including Stripe, Visa, Mastercard, and PayPal (Google + Shopify, January 2026).
+The momentum behind the underlying stack is unambiguous.
+The Model Context Protocol already has over 10,000 active servers and 97 million monthly SDK downloads (Anthropic, December 2025), while Google announced the Universal Commerce Protocol (UCP) at NRF in January 2026, co-developed with Shopify, Etsy, Walmart, Target, and Wayfair (TechCrunch, January 2026).
 Your site must become a service layer, not just a brochure.

 GEO: From Ranking to Citation

 Search engines are evolving from indexing content to synthesizing verified knowledge.
-In the GEO paradigm, AI models don't list links — they synthesize your data and attribute the source (Foundation Inc, 2026).
+In the GEO paradigm, AI models don't list links — they synthesize your data and attribute the source.

-Protocols like llms.txt are emerging as curation layers, providing AI models with explicit instructions on what a business wants them to find (SEO Strategy UK, 2026).
+Protocols like llms.txt are emerging as curation layers, providing AI models with explicit instructions on what a business wants them to find.
 Unlike robots.txt (an exclusion protocol), llms.txt is a curation protocol — it tells AI what you WANT them to find first.

 If your content exists solely within the graphical layers of a website, it will be overlooked by synthesis models.
-Princeton research on GEO found that adding statistics increases visibility in AI responses by 37%, citing authoritative sources boosts visibility by 40%, and including expert quotations adds another 30% — while traditional keyword stuffing performs poorly in generative contexts (Princeton GEO-Bench, 2025).
+The GEO benchmark study from IIT Delhi and Princeton found that techniques like citing authoritative sources, adding statistics, and including expert quotations can boost visibility in AI responses by up to 40% — while traditional keyword stuffing performs poorly in generative contexts (Aggarwal et al., GEO, 2023).
 Your knowledge must be structured, discrete, and ready to be quoted.

 Blockchain: Establishing Trust for Autonomous Actors